majidgolshadi/dotfiles/docs/README.md

 <div class="paragraph">

-The directory structure of this repository is inspired by [carlos' dotfiles](https://github.com/caarlos0/dotfiles)
+This repository is a fork of [Fardjad’s dotfiles](https://github.com/fardjad/dotfiles)

 </div>